-Emrah Tüncer, İstanbul - Hearing of Boğaziçi University students who are accused of 'terrorist propaganda' due to a protest they organized on campus on 19 March 2018, was held at İstanbul 32.
+Emrah Tüncer, İstanbul – The mass hearing of 29 students from Boğaziçi University over a protest criticizing Turkish foreign policy which they organized on March 19 2018 was held today at İstanbul 32.
 High Criminal Court.

-Only 15 people were allowed into the courtroom to watch the hearing, which started at 10:50 AM.
-Students Agah Suat Atay, Berke Aydoğan, Deniz Yılmaz, Enes Karakaş, İsmail Gürler, Mete Ulutaş, Tevger Uzay Tula, Yusuf Noyan Öztürk, Zülküf İbrahim Erkol, Esen Deniz Üstündağ, Kübra Sağır, Sevde Öztürk, Şükran Yaren Tuncer, Ali İmran Şirin, Denizhan Eren, Emir Eray Karabıyık, Hamza Dinçer, İbrahim Musab Curabaz, Kültigin Demirlioğlu, Mustafa Ada Kök, Onur Eren, İrem Gerkuş, Elif Nur Aybaş, Ozan Yaman, Ayşe İdil Ügüt, Bektaş Deneri, Damla Uyar, Ekim Devrim Çapartaş and Oğuzcan Ünlü were present in the hearing.
+15 observers were allowed into the hearing in addition to the 29 defendants, whose names are Agah Suat Atay, Berke Aydoğan, Deniz Yılmaz, Enes Karakaş, İsmail Gürler, Mete Ulutaş, Tevger Uzay Tula, Yusuf Noyan Öztürk, Zülküf İbrahim Erkol, Esen Deniz Üstündağ, Kübra Sağır, Sevde Öztürk, Şükran Yaren Tuncer, Ali İmran Şirin, Denizhan Eren, Emir Eray Karabıyık, Hamza Dinçer, İbrahim Musab Curabaz, Kültigin Demirlioğlu, Mustafa Ada Kök, Onur Eren, İrem Gerkuş, Elif Nur Aybaş, Ozan Yaman, Ayşe İdil Ügüt, Bektaş Deneri, Damla Uyar, Ekim Devrim Çapartaş and Oğuzcan Ünlü.